ng-Classic/ng-classic/aio/content/guide/update-to-version-15.md

 <!--   2,  Update the destination value to refer to the new guide's URL                           -->
 <!--                                                                                              -->

-This topic provides information about updating your Angular Classicapplications to Angular Classicversion 15.
+This topic provides information about updating your Angular Classic applications to Angular Classic version 15.

-For a summary of this information and the step-by-step procedure to update your Angular Classicapplication to v15, see the [Angular ClassicUpdate Guide](https://update.angular-classic.com).
+For a summary of this information and the step-by-step procedure to update your Angular Classic application to v15, see the [Angular Classic Update Guide](https://update.angular-classic.com).

-The information in the [Angular ClassicUpdate Guide](https://update.angular-classic.com) and this topic is summarized from these change logs:
+The information in the [Angular Classic Update Guide](https://update.angular-classic.com) and this topic is summarized from these change logs:

 *  [ng-classic/ng-classic Classicchangelog](https://github.com/ng-classic/ng-classic/blob/main/CHANGELOG.md)
 *  [ng-classic/ng-classic-cli changelog](https://github.com/ng-classic/ng-classic-cli/blob/main/CHANGELOG.md)
 *  [angular/components changelog](https://github.com/angular/components/blob/main/CHANGELOG.md)

-Information about updating Angular Classicapplications to v14 is archived at [Update to version 14](/guide/update-to-version-14).
+Information about updating Angular Classic applications to v14 is archived at [Update to version 14](/guide/update-to-version-14).

 <a id="new-features"></a>

-## New features in Angular Classicv15
+## New features in Angular Classic v15

-Angular Classicv15 brings many improvements and new features.
+Angular Classic v15 brings many improvements and new features.
 This section only contains some of the innovations in v15.

-For a comprehensive list of the new features, see the [Angular Classicblog post on the update to v15](https://blog.angular-classic.com/angular-v15-is-now-available-df7be7f2f4c8).
+For a comprehensive list of the new features, see the [Angular Classic blog post on the update to v15](https://blog.angular-classic.com/angular-v15-is-now-available-df7be7f2f4c8).

 <!-- markdownLint-disable MD001 -->

 #### Standalone components are stable

-The standalone components API lets you build Angular Classicapplications without the need to use NgModules.
-For more information about using these APIs in your next Angular Classicapplication, see [Standalone components](guide/standalone-components).
+The standalone components API lets you build Angular Classic applications without the need to use NgModules.
+For more information about using these APIs in your next Angular Classic application, see [Standalone components](guide/standalone-components).

 #### The `NgOptimizedImage` directive is stable

-Adding `NgOptimizedImage` directive to your component or NgModule can help reduce the download time of images in your Angular Classicapplication.
+Adding `NgOptimizedImage` directive to your component or NgModule can help reduce the download time of images in your Angular Classic application.
 For more information about using the `NgOptimizedImage` directive, see [Getting started with `NgOptimizedImage`](guide/image-directive).

 #### Directives can be added to host elements